jimuhh/LDAF-Content/industrial-hemp.md

 - is the primary contact for the application and license-related issues.
 - is authorized to sign all required.
 Industrial hemp program documentss on entity's behalf.

-If the designated responsible party changes, complete a new Designated Responsible Party Declaration.
+**If the designated responsible party changes**, complete a new Designated Responsible Party Declaration.

 <!-- // description with headline (DwH) reference -->
 <!-- CTA (linked to document wrapper) -->